 - Paying processing duty after the cargo reaches the destination port.

 - Bearing the Destination Handling Charges (DTHC).
-This cost include unloading and transferring the cargo within the destination port.
+This cost includes unloading and transferring the cargo within the destination port.

-- Making arrangements for the main carriage, as well as for the loading and onward carriage from the port to the final destination.
+- Make arrangements for the main carriage and the loading and onward carriage from the port to the final destination.

 - Clearing import formalities, as well as paying relevant duties and pre-shipment inspection.